vedph/mqdq_mqutil/doc/apparatus.md

 - `listBibl/listBibl`: authors.
 - `listWit/listWit`: witnesses.

-The deepest of the two `listBibl` contains `bibl` children, each with its ID in `@xml:id` and *text mixed* with `emph` (eventually nesting another `emph`, like in body).
+The deepest of the two `listBibl` contains `bibl` children, each with its ID in `@xml:id` and _text mixed_ with `emph` (eventually nesting another `emph`, like in body).
 We are interested only in importing the ID and a descriptive text for it, so this is all what we need.

 The deepest of the two `listWit` contains `witness` children, modeled just like `bibl`.

-As for their content, it tends to be somewhat long, which in a UI hinders usability: e.g. `Excerpta ex Grilli commento in primum Ciceronis librum de inventione (saec.IV-V) = RLM (Rhetores Latini Minores), pp. 596-606 (ed.
+As for their content, it tends to be somewhat long, which in a UI might hinder usability: e.g. `Excerpta ex Grilli commento in primum Ciceronis librum de inventione (saec.IV-V) = RLM (Rhetores Latini Minores), pp. 596-606 (ed.
 C. Halm, Lipsiae 1863)`.
-In a dropdown list, we would probably just read the first half of this text, otherwise the control width would grow too large.
+In a dropdown list, we could probably just read the first half of this text, otherwise the control width would grow too large.
 We might want to apply some summarizing algorithm to it, but this requires a discussion: we could just cut after a certain number of characters, remove portions after `=` or inside `()`, etc.

-The best strategy depends on the typical patterns used in the citations, and should be targeted to focus on what is most important for the users to be recognized at a glance.
+The best reduction strategy depends on the typical patterns used in the citations, and should be targeted to focus on what is most important for the users to be recognized at a glance.
 For instance, we could reduce the above sample to things like:

 - `Excerpta ex Grilli commento in primum Ciceronis librum...` cutting at about 50 characters.
 - `Excerpta ex Grilli commento... (ed.
 C. Halm, Lipsiae 1863)` cutting at about 30 characters from the start and appending the parenthesized tail.
 - etc...

-TODO: define a reduce strategy.
+Otherwise, we could just be happy with these long labels and have them cut as needed by the UI itself.
+TODO: eventually define a reduce strategy.

 ### Body